SongJoo1993/song-joo-brainflix-/sprint-one/README.txt

         - <video> tag:
             - No need to be function
             -  all visual elements of the video player must exist on the deliverable

+When clicking item of video list => its information passed to Hero, Comment